nandini92/thrivedentalmy/README.md

 yarn start

 ## Next Steps
 1. Fix the smooth scroll feature.
 Right now when a section is clicked, the smooth scroll does not scroll to the top of the section and usually scrolls past.
 This is a problem especially for the contact section.
+[TESTING]